sinclairzx81/typemap/readme.md

 ## Contribute

 This project is open to community contributions.
 Please ensure you submit an open issue before creating a pull request.
-TypeMap encourages open community discussion before accepting new features.
+TypeBox and associated projects preference open community discussion before accepting new features.